 - Like endogenous cannabinoids, CBD also may support a healthy intestinal inflammatory response in human trials.
 If your gut is healthy, your body will likely maintain a more positive health track (Irving PM, Iqbal T, Nwokolo C, et al).

 If you found this article interesting, please subscribe via the footer of any page on this website.
-I look forward to producing more interesting CBD content for you!
+I look forward to producing more interesting content about hemp plants, CBD, and

 Ignatowska-Jankowska B, Jankowski M, Glac W, Swiergel AH.
 Cannabidiol-induced lymphopenia does not involve NKT and NK cells.
 J Physiol Pharmacol.
 2009 Oct;60 Suppl 3:99-103.